jasshone/jasshone.github.io/_posts/2024-07-28-Diffusion-Models.md

 <img width="80%" alt="image" src="https://github.com/user-attachments/assets/e49ef22b-d44d-4cd3-ada3-0d8f62fdf86b">

-To understand this proof, you would probably need some background in probability, but in practice this theory doesn't matter too much in the implementation of a diffusion model.
+To understand this proof, you would need some background in probability, but in practice this theory doesn't matter too much in the implementation of a diffusion model.

-The actual paper has some additional parameters, specifically beta, beta tilde, alpha, alpha bar, etc. These are chosen contingent on beta, which is the amount of noise to add at each step, determined by something called cosine sampling.
+The actual paper has some additional parameters, specifically beta, beta tilde, alpha, alpha bar, etc. These are chosen contingent on beta, which is the amount of noise to add at each step.

-### Training the Model (+ some more math)
+## Training the Model (+ some more math)

 The model we will use is called a UNet, which looks as follows: